 One of the best ways to build a strong culture of continuity is to ensure that a wider safeguarding team is in place, with well-trained Deputy DSLs.

-Though Deputy DSLs are optional for schools, KCSIE makes clear that that “the activities of the designated safeguarding lead can be delegated to appropriately trained deputies.”
+Though Deputy DSLs are optional for schools, KCSIE makes it clear that “the activities of the designated safeguarding lead can be delegated to appropriately trained deputies.”

 It is important to remember that “appropriately trained” means that any deputies should be “trained to the same standard as the designated safeguarding lead.”

-Once Deputy DSLs have completed their training, they can be an incredibly useful resource to ensure that the safeguarding load is spread beyond one person.
+Once Deputy DSLs have completed their training, they can be an incredibly useful resource to ensure that you can spread the safeguarding load beyond one person.

 Effective handover